 But perhaps you’re not so lucky, and when you move toward the direction of the park, your caretaker stops you.

 You might protest and babble something to communicate your desire to play.
-Perhaps your caretaker has other plans, or is on a tight schedule or is not attuned with your needs, or maybe your caretaker believes an adult knows best and a child shouldn’t have his/her own way (it’ll build character).
+Perhaps your caretaker has other plans, is on a tight schedule, or is not attuned to your needs.
+Maybe your caretaker believes an adult knows best and a child shouldn’t have her own way (it’ll build character).